LowellInstruments/ddh_new/docs/source/hw-build.rst

     When using Twilio cards, ensure they are in the 'Ready' state.
 The 'New' state is not enough.

-In your DDH, see cell capabilities were installed properly by typing the following, which should result in some lines like ``ppp0: flags=4305<UP,POINTOPOINT,RUNNING,NOARP,MULTICAST>  mtu 1500``.
+In your DDH, see cell communication-capabilities were installed properly by typing the followingcode.
+Once done, its answer must to something similar to ``ppp0: flags=4305<UP,POINTOPOINT,RUNNING,NOARP,MULTICAST>  mtu 1500``.

 .. code:: bash